 Explore our articles on theand at your position.
 Familiarize yourself with the standards that you need to meet for the level you desire to play.
 What are the tools, expectations, physical size, baseball awareness that you need to display for coaches?
 Figure it out and create a plan that will help you cultivate those skills.
 Check out and suggestions from before.
 Learn from those who have been where you want to go.
 See if you can on a college level with our mental game preparation.
 Make it a goal to visit the KPB site and stay up to date with new content, which is released at times when it is most relevant to the recruiting process.
 All the information is free and geared towards helping you get recruited.

-Then start to expand your search for information.
-Ryan Faer, who works in development and rehabilitation with the Cleveland Indians organization, provides great free information on Zach Dechant of TCU Baseball and the strength and conditioning coaches at Coastal Carolina also do a great job of sharing information..
+Next, expand your search for information.
+Ryan Faer, who works in development and rehabilitation with the Cleveland Indians organization, provides great free information on Zach Dechant TCU Baseball’s strength and conditioning coach does a great job of sharing baseball specific S&C information.
+Joey Bergles does a great job of illustrating how to incorporate S&C into the high school setting..
 Eric Cressey is another leader in player strength and conditioning and wellness. is another great resource.
 The same is true of Driveline Baseball, who provide tons of free training advice through their , website, and social media.

-Engage with people on social media.
-Follow #FridayFielders on Twitter for defensive drill suggestions.
-Follow or participate in the #ABCAchat every other week, where college coaches talk about development and provide a wealth of free information you can implement to get better.
+Finally, engage with people on social media.
+Follow #FridayFielders or #STdrills on Twitter for defensive drill suggestions.
+Go back and look through #ABCAchat from the past, where college coaches talk about development and provide a wealth of free information you can implement to get better.
 Lastly, take advantage of free exposure opportunities like Flatground App and its network of facilities and coaches who will help you create a video with the data and information that college coaches need.
 If there is an event or camp you think can help you, ask if they offer scholarships to cover registration fees or if you can do work for them to help reduces costs.
 It never hurts to ask.

 As you can see, your development as a player doesn’t have to be expensive.
 You may have to find ways to creatively implement ideas, but the information is out there and that is part of the fun.
 If you need more suggestions, send us an email or message us on Twitter.
 We are always there to help!